Monthly Archives: January 2014

 Although International Wetlands Day happens on 2nd February each year, this is the time of year when wetlands, in the northern hemisphere, are almost dormant.
 If you go to visit a wetland on 2st February, you won’t see much happening.

 In February you will see the bare stems of the reeds and lots of dead vegetation.
 Under the surface however lots of things are already happening.
 Many of the animals that live in the mud on the floor of the wetlands are already preparing for spring.
 The larvae of the dragon flies are already actively feeding on other small animals in the detritus at the bottom of the pond.
-These larvae are fierce predators and this video link shows you how they behave on the bottom of the wetlands at this time of year if they can find prey – dragonfly larva feeding on the bottom of a wetland (see below)
+These larvae are fierce predators and this video link shows you how they behave on the bottom of the wetlands at this time of year if they can find prey dragonfly larvae feeding (see below).

 When the risk of severe frost has passed, some of the plants will begin to emerge…..